On the prime Selmer ranks of cyclic prime twist families of elliptic curves over global function fields: Acknowledgements

 \section{Acknowledgements}

 My apologies in advance that the acknowledgement section may be longer than what one may read from other manuscripts.

 This research was conducted during my compulsory military service as a research personnel in National Institute for Mathematical Sciences (NIMS) and during my graduate studies at the University of Wisconsin-Madison after returning from leave of absence.
 The progress I made on this project during my military service (which comprises most of the ideas covered in this manuscript) was primarily done at the end of the day after my usual working hours as a research personnel.
+Some corrections to the manuscript were made during my stay as a postdoctoral researcher at Max Planck Institute for Mathematics.

 I would like to express my sincerest and most immense gratefulness to my PhD advisor Jordan Ellenberg for suggesting various helpful references, giving crucial and enlightening insights, and investing valuable time and effort for having regular Skype meetings during my leave of absence.
 I would also like to thank him for suggesting to understand the role of generalized Riemann hypothesis in computing the desired probability distributions.
 Without his continuous and immensely enthusiastic and patient support, this work would not have led to its fruition.